Criminal Background Check Policy

 This statement will be included in the campus human resources systems for insertion in all position materials.

-- Offering a Position – Criminal background checks must be complete prior to making an offer of employment.
-In cases where an expedited employment offer is deemed necessary to prevent losing a highly qualified candidate, offers for exempt positions may be made contingent on a successful background check.
-This contingent employment offer would need to be made in writing to the final candidate, preferably by email.
+- Offering a Position – Conditional offers of employment may be extended verbally to final candidates prior to a formal offer of employment being extended.
 In most cases, only the finalist being offered the position will be checked.
-However, there may be circumstances where more than one applicant is checked (e.g., President, Vice-President, Provost, Chief Financial Officer, Chancellor search).
-See Section IV, conducting criminal background checks, for a description of the process, including notification of the President, Provost, Vice-President, Chief Financial Officer or Chancellor in the case of a positive criminal history.
+However, there may be circumstances where more than one applicant is checked (e.g., President, Vice President, Provost, Chief Financial Officer, Chief Information Officer, Chancellor search).
+See Section III, below, for a description of the process, including notification of a positive criminal history.

 II.
 Sensitive positions

-All new hires, promotions or transfers (including student hourly and part-time) to sensitive positions as defined below shall be subject to a criminal background check.
+All new hires, promotions, transfers or select volunteers identified by the administration (including student hourly and part-time) to sensitive positions as defined below shall be subject to a criminal background check.
+Hiring departments are responsible for identifying employees who will be working in sensitive positions.
+Departments should notify HR and provide them the information required to request a background check from the vendor.
 Sensitive positions shall include the following individuals who:

-- Have Fiduciary Responsibilities including ability to move funds between accounts, use university funds routinely to purchase items/services, handles more than nominal amounts of cash ($5,000+), works with grant funding that can be transferred between accounts, and/or is responsible for auditing fiduciary activities.
+- Have Fiduciary Responsibilities including ability to move funds between accounts, use university funds routinely to purchase items/services, handle more than nominal amounts of cash ($5,000+), work with grant funding that can be transferred between accounts, and/or be responsible for auditing fiduciary activities.

 - Work with Vulnerable Populations including: